MISSION & HISTORY.

 Today, MBK Baltimore is positioned to bring alignment across many initiatives throughout the city and empower boys and men of color as facilitators of positive change within communities and systems.

-MBK Baltimore is powered by the Mayor’s Office of Children and Family Success (MOCFS), staffed the by the Center for African American Male Engagement (AAME).
+MBK Baltimore is powered by the Mayor’s Office of Children and Family Success (MOCFS), staffed the by the Mayor's Office of African American Male Engagement (MOAAME).